Ay-can/booky/README.md

 It is writtin in Rust and uses [Diesel](https://diesel.rs/) as it's ORM together with Sqlite.
 The Tui is created using the awesome Rust crate called [ratatui](https://crates.io/crates/ratatui)

 ## Motivation
-After learning Rust for 10 days I wanted to smart a small project that I could personally use.
+After learning Rust for 10 days I wanted to start a small project that I could personally use.
 I live inside my terminal like the cool kids, so I wanted to create a small tool that could make it easy for me to manage my growing book collection.

 Reading is fun, but I quickly forget which books I've read in a month/year.
 Or how many books of an author I have personally read.
 I want a simple tool that shows me my current list of books and allows me to see statistics like: